coldbox-modules/cbmailservices/readme.md

 * Mail tracking
 * Multiple mailers
 * Success and Error callbacks
+* `Mailable@cbmailservices` delegate for adding mailing traits to objects.
 * So Much More!

 Note: One of the features is the ability to queue emails for asynchronous (non-blocking) sending.
 This is done via a task runner which is on by default.